Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Characters/List/Tom_Varteford.md

 tried to deal with his previous opponents by wise play on playing to their interests and daunting those who clearly sabotaged the king.

-Next years, Tom's reign haven't stopped being controversial nor something conflicting interests of various families, especially those in the capital.
+In next years, Tom's reign haven't stopped being controversial nor something conflicting interests of various families, especially those in the capital.
 His approach however yielded rather successful crisis management - even though the Empire collapse and internal tensions couldn't be avoided, his rule allowed the kingdom to somewhat focus on economic